Hannahvandenbos/ExplainableAuthorshipVerification/Usage/Text_perturbation.md

 python -m explainableAV.extract_topic.guided_lda_evaluation --data_path "explainableAV/PAN20/test_set_2500x4.json" --data_name 'pan20' --evaluate_masks # evaluation
 ```
 *If you use a different size test set, change --data_path to .../test_set_yoursizex4.json where yoursize corresponds with the test size of one pair type in your data.*
+The dataset with topic words for the Amazon data is stored as explainableAV/extract_topic/amazon_topic_related_8400.json
+The filtered version where common words and topic general words are excluded is stored as explainableAV/extract_topic/amazon_topic_related_8400_filtered.json
-The dataset with topic words is stored in explainableAV/extract_topic
+The dataset with topic words for the PAN20 data is stored as explainableAV/extract_topic/pan20_topic_related_all_nouns.json
+The filtered version where common words and topic general words are excluded is stored as explainableAV/extract_topic/pan20_topic_related_all_nouns_filtered.json
+The datasets with topic words consist of a dictionary with per topic a list of topic words.

-To evaluate multiple numbers of topic words with Guided LDA run:
+To evaluate multiple numbers of topic words to obtain the best size, run:
 ```sh
 # Amazon
 python -m explainableAV.extract_topic.guided_lda --data_path "explainableAV/Amazon/test_set_15000x4.json" --evaluate